nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. You will now be able to see that John Yeo's phone number has been successfully changed to 84632975.

+   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

 ### 4.2: Adding a lesson and editing a lesson's details
 {:.no_toc}
 Now that you have added your first student (and perhaps a few others too), let us add some lessons to TutorAid.
 We will start by adding a lesson named _History 1_ into TutorAid with the following details: